dyhes/zulip/CONTRIBUTING.md

 on an almost-ready pull request, you can post a comment to this effect on the issue you're interested in.

-#### In other Zulip repositories
+#### In other Aloha repositories

-There is no bot for other Zulip repositories ([`zulip/zulip-mobile`](https://github.com/zulip/zulip-mobile/), etc.).
+There is no bot for other Aloha repositories ([`zulip/zulip-mobile`](https://github.com/zulip/zulip-mobile/), etc.).
 If you are interested in claiming an issue in one of these repositories, simply post a comment on the issue thread saying that you'd like to work on it.
 There